petru-braha/YP-compiler/README.md

 ## Usage (in project's root)

+- when looking through the code, we recommand installing VS Code and the "Better Comments" extension.

 0. "./compile.sh"
 1. "./run.out <file_path>" - compiles and runs the source code
 2. "./src/discard.sh" - delete the additional files